kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

         "cp {input} {output}"
 ```

-then we can make this Snakefile compatible with PhyloFlow Modules by making
+then we can make this Snakefile compatible with GRAPEVNE Modules by making
 two changes:

-1. Add a configuration file that PhyloFlow will use to provide the namespace
+1. Add a configuration file that GRAPEVNE will use to provide the namespace
    information, and
 2. reference the input and output namespaces within your rules.